Architecture And Operating Model

 • router and adapter artifacts are files

-The app also uses SQLite locally for observability only:
+The app also uses a local file for telemetry and observability:

-• non-canonical: it is not the source of truth for memory content
+• non-canonical: it is not the source of truth for memory content.
+The frontmatter of memories no longer contains last_access or access_count to keep git commits clean.

 This distinction is critical.
 The filesystem is the knowledge base.
-SQLite is support infrastructure.
+The cache is support infrastructure.

 Progressive memory model